 I planted Angelique among several other simpler tulips (shades of white, rose and blood red) and it just looks beautiful.
 It's a medium height tulip with complex coloration that blends well with everything, and many "peony-like" layers of petals that make it stand out.
 I love this tulip and plan to design future beds just to be able to use it more!

 These indispensable bulbs have been enjoyed in gardens around the world for centuries.
 Tulips today are available in many shapes, sizes, and seasons of bloom and the smart gardener can have Tulips blooming from early spring through May in a multitude of colors.
 For the best display, avoid the "soldier effect" and plant the bulbs in clusters.
-Plant large bulbs five to six inches apart and smaller bulbs two to three inches apart.
-Small species Tulips are ideal for rock gardens and the tall, large-flowered varieties can hold their own anywhere.
+Plant large bulbs 5–6″ apart and smaller bulbs 2–3″ apart.
+Small Species Tulips are ideal for rock gardens and the tall, large-flowered varieties can hold their own anywhere.

 Light/Watering: Tulips perform best in full sun in the North and will tolerate very light shade in hotter areas.
 Unless the season is unnaturally dry, normal rainfall should suffice.

 Fertilizer/Soil and pH: Tulip bulbs require a well-drained soil.
 Sandy soil enriched with organic matter is ideal as is a pH of 6.0 to 6.5.
 Keep Tulip bulbs cool (below 65°) until ready to plant.
 Plant in fall at least a month before the ground freezes.
 Follow directions for planting depth for individual varieties.
 Many Tulips (the midseason and late-flowering varieties in particular) tend to bloom magnificently the first spring or two after planting and decline thereafter.
 Species Tulips, Darwin Hybrids, Fosterianas, Greigiis, Kaufmannianas, and WFF Perennial Tulips can put on a stunning display for several years with your help: